-- appoint one non-executive member to be the board member champion for safeguarding (the “BSC”) who shall have the responsibility of overseeing the conduct of the SPO (defined below) and reviewing the SPO annual review findings and her/his recommendations in readiness for consideration at the first meeting of the Board in each calendar year.
-As at the date of this version 1 of the Policy, Barry Robert Matthews has agreed to be appointed as BSC;
+- appoint one board member to be the Board Safeguarding Champion (the “BSC”) who shall have the responsibility of overseeing the conduct of the SPO (defined below) and reviewing the SPO annual review findings and her/his recommendations in readiness for consideration at the first meeting of the Board in each calendar year.
+As at the date of this version of the Policy, William Westwater has agreed to be appointed as BSC;

-- appoint one executive board member to be designated the Zero Gravity safeguarding protection officer (“SPO”) who shall be responsible for coordinating, processing, reporting to relevant authorities and keeping records of all safeguarding reports and incidents.
-As at the date of this version 1 of the Policy, William Westwater has agreed to be appointed as SPO.
+- appoint one Zero Gravity Staff member to be designated the Zero Gravity safeguarding protection officer (“SPO”) who shall be responsible for coordinating, processing, reporting to relevant authorities and keeping records of all safeguarding reports and incidents.
+As at the date of this version of the Policy, Kitty Goodwin has agreed to be appointed as SPO.

 - include safeguarding as a standing agenda item for each Board meeting to ensure the Board are alerted to developments between annual formal SPO led reviews of the Policy; and

 - ensure that each member of the Board holds a current enhanced DBS certificate when his/her services necessitate such clearance.

 6. Key Responsibilities - Zero Gravity Staff excluding mentors (“Zero Gravity Core Staff”) only

 - have a duty to safeguard and promote the welfare of children;